Matrx123/Matrx123/README.md

 ## Fun Facts

-🚴 When I'm not coding, you can find me walking, cycling or riding moterbike through scenic trails or exploring new places.
+🚴 When I'm not coding, you can find me walking/cycling/riding moterbike through scenic trails or exploring new places.

 Thank you for visiting my GitHub profile.
 I hope you find my work valuable, and I look forward to collaborating and learning from the amazing developer community here!